 If a child requires special educational provision which is different from or additional to their peers, we will inform parents and place them on the school's SEN register as receiving SEN Support.
-Teachers will write a Learning Plan for the child outlining their strengths, needs, provision in place and short-term targets; these are discussed with parents.
+Teachers will write a Learning Plan for the child outlining their strengths, needs, provision in place and short-term targets; these are discussed with parents and updated three times a year.
+If a child has a diagnosis but is not requiring special educational provision which is different from or additional to their peers, their diagnosis will be logged on our pupil data management system (Arbor) and they will be placed on a monitoring list.